-The Nikke Group prioritizes global environmental conservation among business management matters
+The Nikke Group prioritizes global environmental conservation among business management

 so as to hand down the rich natural environment to future generations.